chaserogers/boxfiles/README.md

 `source boxfiles/install.sh`

 That's it!
 You're good to go.
 Feel free to fork this repo and customize it as you see fit.

+## Rails template configuration

+To configure your rails_template to create a new repository on github and push your project to that repository on initialize, follow these steps:

+- navigate to boxfiles/rails/.rails_template.rb
+- uncomment lines 51-54
+- change b0xw00d to your github username on line 51
+- save your changes